 Sun, October 13, 9:00 AM to 11:30 AM, Room H6

 Friday will be classroom instruction only.
 Saturday will contain a 90 minute outdoor session, so wear comfortable clothing and shoes.
 Sunday will consist of a review and the exam.
 We will provide lunch on Saturday and snacks for all days.

 If you have hardcopies of Laws of the Game, Advice to Referees on the Laws of the Game, Guide to Procedures, and AYSO Guidance, please bring them to class.
-We will provide updated hardcopies of Laws of the Game and Guidance.
-The most recent hardcopies of the other manuals are in publication, so please download them from Basic Referee Course U10 to U12.
-If you have a convenient way of bringing the softcopy to class on a notebook or tablet computer, it would be helpful but not necessary.
+We will provide updated hardcopies as appropriate.
+You can download softcopies from Basic Referee Course U10 to U12.
+If you have a convenient way of bringing the softcopy to class on a notebook or tablet computer, it would be helpful.

 Bring note taking material and your water bottle.
 See you there!

 Please give the following documents a thorough read before the course: